pocomane/lua_static_battery/Readme.md

 It expects alpine linux and that all the sources the are in specific subfolder `build`.
 However, some workaraound are in place for other environment.

+It will produce in the `build/deploy` subfolder a set of packages for different platform containing the application `lua_static_batter.exe` with some documentation.

 Get the sources
 ===============